2018 Tech Gifts: Best Gadgets Under $100

 While expensive tech toys like the Nintendo Switch and PS4 Pro always get lots of attention, there are a ton of awesome tech gifts that won’t bust your budget.
 We have put together a list of ten of the best gadgets under $100 that will keep your holiday spending to a minimum.

-The Amazon Echo Dot packs quite a punch for smart home voice control as well as multi-room music streaming and a whole-home intercom system.
+The 3rd gen Amazon Echo Dot (our full review) packs quite a punch for smart home voice control as well as multi-room music streaming and a whole-home intercom system.
 Beyond all that, call out “Alexa” and you can tell it to play music, check the weather, order items on Amazon or a huge number of smart home features assuming you have accompanying hardware.
-(The 2nd gen Echo is also just shy of $100 at $99.99.)

 - Pros: Amazing price.
 Always on.
 Alexa voice assistant is significantly better than rival products.
 Cheap enough to install all over home for intercom system.